-- 1. 3 days or 19 unexcused school hours during the school year will result in one (1) day of ALE or Lunch Detention. - 30 consecutive hours of unexcused absences, 42 consecutive hours of unexcused absences in 1 month, or 72 hours of unexcused absences in a school year may result in charges being filed with Juvenile Court. - 3.
-Absences beyond this point will be dealt with on an individual basis.
+- 3 days or 19 unexcused school hours during the school year will result in Lunch Detention. - 30 consecutive hours of unexcused absences, 42 hours of unexcused absences in 1 month, or 72 hours of unexcused absences in a school year may result in an Absence Intervention Meeting.